shrenikm/website_src/content/posts/2024-04-03-zmp-generating-bipedal-walking-trajectories.md

 ## Final Remarks

 Note that actually executing/tracking this trajectory requires more work.
-Open loop control here will almost never work, and the system will need to have a feedback controller running at a pretty high frequency that helps track the COM.
-Some methods also combine the COM tracking and stabilization into a single controller and can allow for greater deviation and recovery.
+Open loop control here will almost never work, and the system will need to have a feedback controller running at a pretty high frequency that helps track the COM and stabilize the robot.
+Some methods also combine the COM generation and stabilization into a single controller and can allow for greater deviation and recovery.

 On a real robot, it is also common to have sensor modules to help compute estimated instantaneous positions of the ZMP, either by using pressure sensors on the feet or joint torque sensors.